Liberals framing 2019 as replay of 2015

 "We are on a very good path and we need to continue it because we see what happens elsewhere in the world when people make poor choices.
 Hell, we're seeing in Ontario what happens with cuts to services and tax breaks for the rich," he said.

-At the moment, however, polls suggest the Liberals are essentially tied with the Conservatives, with neither in a position to capture a majority of seats in the House of Commons.
-Should that hold, the outcome could be very similar to 1972, when the Liberals under Trudeau's father Pierre wound up with the barest of minorities, just two seats ahead of the Progressive Conservatives.
+At the moment, however, polls suggest the Liberals are essentially tied with the Conservatives, with neither in position to capture a majority of seats in the House of Commons.
+Should that hold, the outcome could be similar to 1972, when the Liberals under Trudeau's father, Pierre, wound up, after a couple of nail-biting recounts, with the barest of minorities, just two seats ahead of the Conservatives.

-There are, says historian and former Liberal MP John English, some "really striking parallels" between Trudeau senior's bid for a second term and that of his eldest son.
-Both swept to power on a wave of adulation rarely seen in Canadian politics, creating unrealistic expectations that crashed against the hard rock of reality during four years of governing.
+Historian John English said there are some "really striking parallels" between Trudeau senior's bid for a second term and that of his eldest son's.
+Both swept to power on a wave of adulation rarely seen in Canadian politics, creating unrealistic expectations that inevitably crashed against the hard rock of reality during four years of governing.

+The moral is that "celebrity ages poorly," concluded English, who is a former Liberal MP and Pierre Trudeau's official biographer.

+There are some important differences, however.
+Trudeau Sr. actually went into the '72 campaign with a comfortable lead in the polls, which he squandered with a lacklustre campaign epitomized by the vacuous slogan, "The Land is Strong."

-But whereas the cerebral Pierre Trudeau hated the back-slapping, baby-kissing, retail side of politics, English says his son seems to feed off the energy he derives from engaging directly with people.
-Liberal strategists are counting on him out-perform his rivals on the hustings.
+But whereas the cerebral Pierre Trudeau hated the back-slapping, baby-kissing, retail side of politics, English said his son seems to feed off the energy he derives from engaging directly with people.
+Liberal strategists are counting on him to out-perform his rivals on the hustings.

 As Trudeau put it in the interview: "I think people get that there is a choice in this election, that it's not about judging me on everything you'd hoped I'd do and where I might not have fulfilled all everyone's individual hopes for what this could be."

-According to strategists, the key to victory is framing the election as a binary choice between the Liberals and Conservatives.
+Strategists have said the key to victory lies in framing the election as a binary choice between the Liberals and Conservatives.
 In other words, forget about those New Democrats and Greens, whom Liberals intend to mention as little as possible even while emphasizing the values and policies they share.

-Liberals are under no illusions they'll be able to replicate the enthusiasm that attended Trudeau's debut election.
-But they'll emphasize what they say is at stake if the Conservatives win, reversing all the progress that's been made on everything from climate change to gender equality and gay rights — a tactic evident in the interview with Trudeau.
+Liberals are under no illusions they will be able to replicate the enthusiasm and excitement that attended Trudeau's debut election.
+But they'll try to motivate progressives by emphasizing what's at stake if the Conservatives win, reversing all the progress that's been made on everything from climate change to gender equality and gay rights — a tactic evident in the interview with Trudeau.

 "Just across the country, seeing conservative premiers elected from the Rockies to the Bay of Fundy, who are trying to turn back the clock on the fight against climate change.
 I mean people are like, whoa, there is a lot at stake," he said.

-While national poll numbers suggest a dead heat with the Conservatives, regional results tend to favour the Liberals in areas with lots of seats, such as Ontario and Quebec.
-They expect to lose MPs in the Prairies and know they're unlikely to sweep all 32 seats in the Atlantic provinces as they did in 2015, although they hope to hang onto most.
+While national poll numbers suggest a dead heat with the Conservatives, regional results tend to favour the Liberals in the places that will matter most.
+They expect to lose seats in the Prairies and know they're unlikely to sweep all 32 seats in the Atlantic provinces as they did in 2015, although they hope to hang onto most.
 What will happen in British Columbia, where a four-way fight among Liberals, Conservatives, NDP and Greens is playing out, is unpredictable.

 But Liberals are still hoping to offset some of those losses with gains in Central Canada, which accounts for almost 60 per cent of the 338 seats up for grabs, capitalizing on Ford's unpopularity in Ontario and the collapse of the NDP in Quebec.